 As involved as the technical infrastructure components are, the non-technical infrastructure components often take more time to implement.
 Standards have to be established.
 A methodology for data warehouse projects has to be purchased or developed.
 As part of that methodology, roles and responsibilities have to be established, change control procedures have to be written, and an issues log has to be created.
 Security considerations for hardware, network, database access, web access, tool usage and for sensitive corporate data have to be documented.
 Procedures for enforcing security measures also have to be set up and published.
 In addition, a help facility along with personnel to assist end-users must be established.

 Lack of standards

 Many organizations are very lax in enforcing their standards and procedures, if they have any at all.
 Since operational systems and traditional decision support systems have always been separate and non-integrated, the lack of standards might have been tolerable, although never advisable.
-In an integrated data warehouse environment, lack of standards will contribute to a chaotic development environment, and will result in non-cohesive data delivery to the users.
+In an integrated data warehouse environment, lack of standards and managed metadata will contribute to a chaotic development environment, and will result in non-cohesive data delivery to the users.
 When developing standards and procedures, the following categories have to be considered:

 Users may be in disagreement of whose requirements should be the first or the next data warehouse deliverable.
 If a procedure for prioritization is not in place, IT will be caught in a political fight that it cannot resolve without causing bad feelings amongst users, and possibly losing some future data warehouse users.